Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 How effective is security awareness training?

-Security awareness training reduces phishing susceptibility by roughly 86% over 12 months when run with monthly modules and simulations.
-KnowBe4’s 2025 Phishing by Industry Benchmark Report tracks 14.5 million users across 62,400 organizations and finds baseline click rates near 33.1% drop to about 4.1% at 12 months.
-Fusion Computing’s Canadian SMB deployment data tracks the same shape.
+According to KnowBe4’s 2025 Phishing by Industry Benchmark Report, security awareness training reduces phishing susceptibility by roughly 86% over 12 months when run with monthly modules and simulations.
+The report tracks 14.5 million users across 62,400 organizations; baseline click rates near 33.1% drop to about 4.1% at 12 months.
+We tracked the same shape across Fusion Computing’s Canadian SMB deployments.

 PIPEDA, cyber insurance, and audit implications